itsnotthetim/FRA532_LAB1/README.md

 <!-- USAGE -->
 ## Usage

+> [!IMPORTANT]
-⚠️  **Warning:** Before use this project you need to `source ~/FRA532_LAB1/install/setup.bash` and `source /opt/ros/humble/setup.bash` everytime that you open new terminal.
+> Before use this project you need to `source ~/FRA532_LAB1/install/setup.bash` and `source /opt/ros/humble/setup.bash` everytime that you open new terminal.
 If you want to make sure that 2 path has been source everytime when open new terminal you can follow the command below and next time you open new terminal .bashrc will source everything you write on that file.

 ```
 echo "source ~/FRA532_LAB1/install/setup.bash" >> ~/.bashrc